 VERTCS["EGM96_Geoid",VDATUM["EGM96_Geoid"],PARAMETER["Vertical_Shift",0.0],PARAMETER["Direction",1.0],UNIT["Meter",1.0],AUTHORITY["EPSG",5773]]

-Spheroidal (ellipsoidal) vertical coordinate systems
+Spheroidal (ellipsoidal) vertical coordinate system

 A spheroidal vertical coordinate system defines heights that are referenced to a spheroid of a geographic coordinate system.
 A global positioning system (GPS) unit natively reports heights relative to the World Geodetic System of 1984 (WGS84) ellipsoid.
 An onboard geoid model in the GPS unit converts the ellipsoidal heights to gravity-related elevations.
 A spheroidal height is a geometry quantity and does not have a physical sense, as a geographic coordinate system’s spheroid may fall above or below the actual earth surface.
 Spheroidal heights for an area may not reflect movement due to gravity; that is, the flow of water.
 Water can appear to run in an uphill direction when working with spheroidal heights.